omkarsjoshi/bbo_capstone/README.md

 | **Extreme response variation** | Some functions (F1, F5) exhibit highly spiky behaviour (near-flat with isolated peaks), while others are smoother |
 | **No ground truth**            | Cannot verify whether a returned maximum is global or local; model uncertainty estimates are the only guide       |

+### Non-technical summary
+This project set out to find the best possible settings for eight unknown mathematical functions, using only a small number of test queries per function, similar to tuning an unfamiliar machine by trial and error under a tight budget.
+A predictive model learned from each result and decided how much to trust its own predictions before choosing whether to search broadly, refine locally, or hedge across multiple promising regions.
+This trust was checked periodically for every query round.
+Every function showed improvement compared to the initial dataset, and a few improved dramatically, including one that jumped 660-fold from a single late discovery.
+The key lesson was that models can appear correct while quietly being incorrect, and only periodic audits can diagnose this.

 ### Details of the strategy in the latest round

 A full week-by-week account of how the pipeline reached its current form, including approaches that were tried and later discarded (an SVM classifier, neural-network sensitivity analysis, PyTorch-based gradient ascent, and an XGBoost feature-importance model), is provided in the model_card.
 The summary below describes the current design of each component and the rationale behind it, rather than the full development history.